SeaHogs/tp/docs/UserGuide.md

 For developers, you can head over to our Developer Guide [here](https://ay2324s2-cs2103t-w08-2.github.io/tp/DeveloperGuide.html) for the technical details.

-For first time users, you can first go through the steps listed under [Installation](https://ay2324s2-cs2103t-w08-2.github.io/tp/UserGuide.html#installation) and then check out the table of contents to experiment with whichever command that you are interested in.
+For first-time users, you can first go through the steps listed under [Installation](https://ay2324s2-cs2103t-w08-2.github.io/tp/UserGuide.html#installation) and then check out the table of contents to experiment with whichever command that you are interested in.

 --------------------------------------------------------------------------------------------------------------------